 Is ranching sustainable if tools and use of Wildlife Services taken away?

-NGO funded study of non lethal and lethal control tools (operated on a running ranch) from producers and others.
+NGO/producer/University funded study of non lethal and lethal control tools (operated on a running ranch) using ‘real operating costs’ as a producer would..

 Understanding Operational Realities – local, state and federal connections